yabellini/docs.carpentries.org/topic_folders/instructor_training/cancellations_and_makeups.md

-## Instructor Training Cancellation policy
+## Instructor Training Cancellation and Makeup policy
 Cancellations are performed through Eventbrite, though they may also be accomplished by emailing [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org). **We strongly encourage cancellations more than 7 days prior to a workshop start date.** This allows other trainees to register for the available seat.

 If a trainee repeatedly registers and cancels (>3 times), or registers for more than one seat at the same time, they may be barred from further registration.